Fruit & Vegetable Benefits, Growing Tips & Recipes

 B. Soil Preparation and Amendments

-Before planting, dig a hole twice the size of your root ball and mix in:
+Before planting, you should surely dig a hole that is twice the size of your root ball.
+Moreover, you must mix in the following materials:

 C. Planning for Space and Growth